louwrentius/procurve-watch/README.md

 4. edit switches/(somefilename) and add the domain name or IP-address of your switches (one per line),
 5. run 'procurve-watch'.

+Security: make sure that the entire procurve-watch folder structure is not accessible to other users.
+Consider applying a chmod -R 600 on ./etc, ./configs and ./switches.

 ### Organising your switches

 You can create a directory structure under the 'switches' folder.
 For example, you can create folders